Welding cannot take its proper place as an engineering tool unless means are provided for conveying the information from the designer to the workmen.

 Construction of Symbols

-Fillet, bevel and J-groove, flare bevel groove, and corner flange symbols shall be shown with the perpendicular leg always to the left (fig. 3-18).
+Fillet, bevel, J-groove, flare bevel groove, and corner flange symbols should always be shown with the perpendicular leg to the left (fig. 3-18).

 Information on welding symbols shall be placed to read from left to right along the reference line in accordance with the usual conventions of drafting (fig. 3-20).

-For joints having more than one weld, a symbol shall be shown for each weld (fig 3-21).
+For joints having more than one weld, a symbol should be shown for each weld (fig 3-21).

-The letters CP in the tail of the arrow indicate a complete penetration weld regardless of the type of weld or joint preparation (fig. 3-22).
+The letters CP in the tail of the arrow indicate a complete joint penetration (CJP) weld regardless of the type of weld or joint preparation (fig. 3-22).

 Two or more reference lines may be used to indicate a sequence of operations.